Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 That was a much easier way of saying it.

-And then three shows in one show.
+Two shows in one show.

-And then three out of four of the next nights after that, you can see Matt and Jess doing
+And then three out of four to the next nights after that, you can

-Razzle Dazzles, the name of the show.
+Razzle dazzle's the name of the show,

-And you can find out more information and by tickets via matstewacomedy.com slash gigs.
+and you can find out more information

-And that's a Hayobah also in Fortitude Valley, same as the zoo.
+same as the zoo.

 What a place to hang out.